 Traveling abroad can be expensive.
 Besides renewing your passport, booking your flight and arranging accommodations, you have to pay for transportation, food and any experiences you may want to check out.
 Even if you have reliable credit cards or a debit card tied to your checking account, you’ll probably have to exchange currency at some point during your trip.
-The rule of thumb is to always have at least $50 worth of local currency on-hand.
+The rule of thumb is to always have at least $50 or $100 worth of local currency on-hand.
 In turn, you’ll need to know where to get that cash without losing too much of your money to fees.

 Don’t let your vacation expenses affect your long-term financial plans.
 Talk to a financial advisor today.